rdelpret/rainbow-road/README.md

 ➜  rainbow-road git:(main) ✗ ./stars
 Usage: stars <git-repo-1> <git-repo-2> ...
 ```
-Errors, on a per repo basis are passed to the client and shown in the stars column:
+Errors, on a per repo basis, are passed to the client and shown in the stars column:
 ```
 ➜  rainbow-road git:(main) ✗ ./stars kubernetes/kubernetes istio/itio
 REPO                                              STARS